JellyTitan/Sofle-Pico/docs/current-status.md

 - [ ] theWerle has made some excellent improvements during the Choc Variant development.
 Review notes and fold incorporate those into MX version.

 ### Outstanding Documentation tasks
-- [ ] Increase container width on desktop.
 - [ ] setup a twitter account
 - [ ] Add a `twitter_username` in `config.yml`
 - [ ] Refactor README for simplicity and clarity.
 (Great example: https://github.com/GEIGEIGEIST/KLOR)